How to Apply - Women's Health Nurse Practitioner, DNP

 We will consider an applicant with an undergraduate cumulative GPA less than 3.0 who provides evidence of other achievements or abilities that might predict success in the program.
 A strong goals statement, high grades in the nursing prerequisites or other evidence of academic ability may be considered.

 The application asks you to address your personal and professional goals.
-You should be clear about how your career goals fit with your selected focal area of study and why you chose Seattle University’s nursing program.
-Read over the materials you have received from the College and University and information available on our website.
-Relate your personal and professional goals to the Seattle University and College of Nursing mission.
+You should be clear about how your career goals fit with your selected area of study and why you chose Seattle University’s nursing program.
+Read over the materials you have received from SU, the College of Nursing and information available on our website.
+Relate your personal and professional goals to the University and College of Nursing mission.
 Use good language arts skills to demonstrate your writing ability.
-We do recommend you submit maximum two to three pages, 12-point Times New Roman font, double spaced.

-Your recommenders are asked to rate you on several personal and professional qualities.
-Choose recommenders who have first-hand knowledge of these qualities.
-A current or former professor who knows you well and your employer provide a good balance, but more important than who they are is their ability to speak to the qualities that will make you successful in the program.
+Individuals providing your recommendations are asked to rate you on several personal and professional qualities.
+Choose references who have first-hand knowledge of these qualities—a current or former professor who knows you well and your employer provide a good balance, but more important than who they are is their ability to speak to the qualities that will make you successful in the program.
 Do not submit references from family members or friends and limit the number of references to two.
-When you fill out your online application, you will be asked to include email addresses for your recommenders.
-They are sent a link via email to complete a secure online recommendation form.
+When you fill out your online application, you will be asked to include email addresses for your references.
+They will be emailed a link to complete a secure online recommendation form.

 There are no tacit or unwritten criteria for admission.
 The best approach is to provide the strongest evidence you can of your potential for success in the program within the stated admission criteria.
 Learn as much as you can about the nursing profession, advanced practice nursing and Seattle University so that you present yourself as a motivated, knowledgeable and interested applicant.